 Our best Halloween display has to be our creepy apothecary cabinet, filled with all sorts of nasty potions and powders and spells.
 We’ll show you how to make your own spooky display of Halloween apothecary jars, and we have tons of high-quality free printable labels for you, too!

 The time has come.
 The wait is over!
-After months of gathering and weeks of work, we’ve finally finished another batch of jars for our Toad & Broomstick Apothecary Shop Halloween display!
+After months of gathering and weeks of work, we’ve finally finished another batch of Halloween apothecary jars & potion bottle labels for our Toad & Broomstick Apothecary Shop display!

 Our humble little spice shop has grown since last year, so we had to extend the display space a wee bit.
 Looks good, doesn’t it?

-[okay okay, what she’s really warning you about is her incessant, non-stop babbling.
+[okay okay, what she’s really warning you about is a long and difficult journey with her non-stop babbling.
 Yeesh, woman!
 Put a cork in it and get to the labels, already!
-They’re not here to listen to your yammering – they’re here for the LABELS!
+They’re not here to listen to your yammering – they’re here for the POTION BOTTLE LABELS!
 So get to it! -Greg]

 *Sigh* My babes can be such a jerk, but still, I love him so much!
 And he’s right…you’re here for the labels…

 [And my pictures!
 Don’t forget my photographs, woman! – Greg]

 Yes, and you’re here also for the awesome pics my babes took 😉

 Oh, and one last thing before we start: if you remember, in last year’s Apothecary Jars post, I talked about the prep work for the jars, bottles and lids.
 I also talked about how I made my potion bottle labels look torn and aged.
 So if you need a refresher on how to do that prep work, you can always refer back to that post for the info, as I won’t be covering it again.